-Students already admitted into Indiana University or Purdue University graduate degree programs are automatically eligible to earn a certificate.
-Such students must declare their participation in the degree program and also submit a statement of interest.
+Students already admitted into Indiana University or Purdue University graduate degree programs are eligible to earn a certificate.
+Such students must declare their participation in the program and also submit a statement of interest.
 Continuing graduate nondegree students must meet the following requirements: (1) a bachelor’s degree from an accredited college or university, with the expectation of a minimum 3.0 overall GPA (on a scale of 4.0) and a minimum 3.0 average GPA in the student’s major, (2) a statement of interest, and (3) three letters of recommendation.
 There is no specific major requirement, but candidates should have a record of course work to demonstrate sufficient writing and research experience.
 Foreign applicants are required to take the Test of English as a Foreign Language (TOEFL) and receive a score of 550 or above.
 They are also required to take an on-campus exam for English proficiency before beginning course work and may be required to take additional classes in English as a Second Language.

 Foreign Language/Research-Skill Requirement